 Unsurprisingly, all 3 online brokerages (Moomoo, Tiger and Webull) use Fullerton SGD Cash Fund as their underlying instrument for their cash management product.

 At $2.3 billion fund size, it can easily absorb their demand.

 I have always been skeptical of online brokerages and I’m not a big fan of their mobile app user interface, but that’s really my personal preference.
-You’d notice that I’ve hardly pushed any referral signups for these three even though their referrals rewards are absolutely amazing.
+You’ll notice that I’ve hardly pushed any referral signups for these three even though their referral rewards are absolutely amazing.

-Instead, I’m taking the route of investing into Fullerton SGD Cash Fund via our homegrown MoneyOwl instead.
+Instead, I’m taking the route of investing in Fullerton SGD Cash Fund via our homegrown MoneyOwl instead.
 I enjoy supporting these SG-based underdogs – it reminds me of AutoWealth.
-Only a win-win $20 Grab voucher for you and me?
-Sure, I’ll take them.

 While it didn’t make sense to do this (invest into Fullerton SGD Cash Fund) when interest rates were low, WiseSaver is a great option now as interest rates have hovered around 3.5% to 4% for a long time.